Rear Extension Cost

 Insurance Cost

 You should take out an insurance policy on your home if you're planning on moving out while the work is taking place.
-This is because your existing home insurance might not cover damage or theft while not actively living at the property.
+This is because your existing home insurance might not cover damage or theft while you are not actively living at the property.

 The best solution in these cases is to take out an insurance bundle to cover the employer’s liability, public liability, and construction, which usually costs around £500 to £800.